Other Pregnancy FAQs

 Pregnant women who get the flu are at higher risk for hospitalization and death, compared to non-pregnant women with the flu.
 That's because a pregnant woman's body experiences changes in the functioning of her immune, respiratory, and cardiovascular systems.
 When combined with the flu, these changes can sometimes result in serious problems.

-Infection during pregnancy also poses risks to the health of the fetus and may lead to preterm birth or birth defects.
+Infection during pregnancy also poses risks to the health of the fetus and may lead to preterm birth or congenital anomalies.
 Simply having the flu does not mean these problems will occur, but it does increase the risk of these and other conditions.

 The flu shot or "inactivated flu virus vaccine" can prevent the flu from occurring or can sometimes lessen the symptoms and their severity.
 When received during pregnancy, the vaccine also protects a newborn from the flu for up to 6 months after birth.